skrey/yellow-extensions/source/draft/README.md

     Tag: Example
     Status: draft
     ---
-    This is an example wiki page.
+    This page is not visible in your wiki.

 Content file with draft status for the blog: